kingrad0500/kingrad0500/README.md

 Hello!
 I'm @kingrad0500 😊
-I'm a software engineer and Web Developer FullStack🖥📐🔧🔨 I'm more Javascript and Python Dev but I have skills in C#, Swift, Kotlin, php and SQL and NO-SQL. 💡✨ I have experience working as DBA with some little companies in my country Peru 🔧📈 I'm always available to collaborate with anybody who needs help! ✌
+I'm a software engineer and Web Developer FullStack🖥📐🔧🔨 I'm more Javascript and Python Dev but I have skills in C#, Swift, Kotlin, php, SQL and NO-SQL. 💡✨ I have experience working as DBA with some little companies in my country Peru 🔧📈 I'm always available to collaborate with anybody who needs help! ✌